-Vidofludimus calcium is an experimental therapy that is still in clinical trials for multiple sclerosis.
+Vidofludimus calcium is an experimental therapy that is still in clinical trials for multiple sclerosis (MS).
 It is expected to lower inflammation and prevent MS damage by inhibiting the growth of certain activated immune cells.
-In clinical trials, vidofludimus calcium treatment resulted in a significant reduction in the number of brain lesions in people with relapsing-remitting multiple sclerosis.
+In clinical trials, vidofludimus calcium treatment resulted in a significant reduction in the number of lesions in people with relapsing-remitting multiple sclerosis.
 The therapy also showed some promising benefits in relapse rates and disability worsening among these patients.

 Clinical trials of vidofludimus calcium have not, and are not, enrolling multiple sclerosis patients who are pregnant or breastfeeding.
 Whether the therapy can be safely used in these situations is not known.

 Some patients in clinical trials have seen benefits following six months of treatment with vidofludimus calcium.
 In the EMPhASIS Phase 2 trial, which investigated the therapy against a placebo in patients with relapsing-remitting multiple sclerosis, treatment significantly lowered the number of active brain lesions after about six months.
 But given that multiple sclerosis can manifest differently in every patient, individual responses to treatment also may vary.